 As you contemplate your decision for your unplanned pregnancy, we want to empower you with resources.
 You will want to learn about all of your options.
 Adoption is one of them.
 If you haven’t considered adoption before, we want to share some information with you.

 The adoption process has drastically changed.
-A modern adoption is completely in the hands of the birth mother, and father if he is available.
+In a modern adoption, all adoption services are available to birth parents without cost.
+The process is completely in the hands of the birth mother, and father if he is available.
 Today, you make an adoption plan that meets your desires for your child.
 You decide who the adoptive parents will be, what type of adoption you are comfortable with, and even what environment you want your child to grow up in.
 Although it is not an easy decision, you are in complete control.

 If you feel like you aren’t capable of handling the day-to-day responsibilities or you aren’t able to parent a child, adoption may be the answer.
 When handled through an agency or attorney, potential adopting families go through a screening process that includes background checks, home studies, and interviews.